 Address: Strahovské nádvoří 1/132, 118 00 Praha 1-Strahov, Czechia

-Founded in 1143 by Olomouc Bishop Jindoic Zdik and Bohemian Duke Vladislaus II, the Strahov Monastery is the seat of Premonstratensian Order and the second-oldest monastery in Prague.
+Founded in 1143 by Vladislaus II, Jindoic Zdik, and Bohemian Duke Vladislaus II, the Strahov Monastery is the second-oldest monastery in Prague.

-Its exposed position has left the monastery vulnerable to many attacks, which it did indeed suffer, including being burned down in 1420 during the Hussite War, severely damaged by the Swedish Army in 1648 during the Thirty Years War, and being bombarded by French and Bavarian forces during the Siege of Prague in 1742.
+It has already suffered several attacks, including being burned down in 1420 during the Hussite Wars, severely damaged by the Swedish Army in 1648 during the Thirty Years’ War, and bombarded by French and Bavarian forces during the Siege of Prague in 1742.

-The monastery’s current Baroque style was the result of a restoration conducted after the Thirty Years War.
-Luckily most of this would survive the Franco-Bavarian shelling during the War of the Austrian Succession.
+The monastery’s current Baroque style is the outcome of a restoration conducted after the Thirty Years’ War.
+Luckily, most of this survived the Franco-Bavarian shelling during the War of the Austrian Succession.